kiankaas/personal-soccer-stats-analysis/README.md

 The weather data was retrieved using the [**Visual Crossing API**](https://www.visualcrossing.com/), which allowed me to match historical weather conditions and temperatures to each game based on the **Date** column in the dataset.
 Since I didn’t have specific timestamps for when each game occurred, I chose to pull the weather data for 6:00 PM each day, as our games typically take place in the evening, making this a reasonable average time to reflect game conditions.

-I wrote a [link]() Python script to automate the process of querying the API for weather conditions and temperature at 6:00 PM on the day of each match.
+I wrote a [Python script](https://github.com/kiankaas/my-soccer-stats/blob/main/GetWeather.py) to automate the process of querying the API for weather conditions and temperature at 6:00 PM on the day of each match.
 It then updated the dataset with the retrieved weather information, ensuring that both the **Weather** and **Temperature** columns were accurately populated for each record.

 This enhancement provides valuable context for analyzing the impact of external factors, such as weather conditions, on match outcomes and player performance.